 M) Existing contour lines indicating the relief of the entire parcel, unless required otherwise by the client.
-Elevation points, if shown, may be in a grid pattern or at high points, low points and grade changes, a combination of both methods, or at locations requested by the client.
+Elevation points may be shown at locations requested by the client.

-P) If topographic information is to be delivered via electronic media, a suitable format shall be agreed upon.
+O) If topographic information is to be delivered via electronic media, a suitable format shall be agreed upon with the client.
 In every case, the surveyor shall also provide a signed and sealed hard copy drawing or representation of the survey.
 This drawing shall be the official survey and shall be deemed to be correct and superior to the electronic data.

 g) Minimum Standards for Writing Parcel Legal Descriptions.
 A description defining land boundaries written for conveyance or describing the extent of a survey or for other purposes shall be complete, providing definite and unequivocal identification of the property lines or boundaries of a unique parcel.
 The description shall be sufficient to be platted, located on the ground and, when appropriate, mathematically closed.
 The description shall commence at or relate to a physically monumented corner or boundary control line of record.